 As a sophomore, you have the opportunity for the first time to join a thematic Living Group.
 You may apply to live in Grossman House or form a Monroe Neighborhood House.
 There are also several Special Interest House options; you should speak to the student leadership of the Special Interest House to inquire about securing a space on their housing roster.
 Upper-level Wellness housing is also available by application.

 Another option that you may wish to consider is applying for Block Housing.
 Block housing enables groups of students to be assigned to rooms that are clustered together.
 This is a great option if it is important that you live close to your friends.
 Blocks may be mixed gender and we encourage rising sophomore students to use the block housing option to live in a gender inclusive living situation.
+Rising sophomores can also consider applying for the privately-owned McCartney South.
 Please consult the Timeline for more information.

 The Housing Lottery is based on a class year priority system, therefore, as a rising sophomore, you can expect to have fewer options than your older peers.
 For example, if there are any singles remaining at the end of the rising junior lottery they are usually chosen quickly in the rising sophomore lottery.
 Most sophomores live in doubles on traditional style floors.
 Please consult the Room Dimensions and Floor Plans page for specific information related to residence hall options.